Stress Free Holidays Part 6

 That's why even though our big focus this week in on planning Thanksgiving day, we are also going to tackle this big step for planning Christmas -- actually ordering your Christmas cards.

 You can just go to a store and buy some generic cards, and send those out if you like.
-However, with today's technology and fast printers, like Tiny Prints, who specialize in personalized Christmas cards, there really is no need.
+Or you can order personalized Christmas cards, it's your choice.

 But, to make sure that you get them back in time to lesiurely fill them all out, and address and stamp them, you need to order now so you can take the next step regarding your Christmas cards as part of this Stress Free Holidays series when it rolls around.

 How Is Planning Thanksgiving Going So Far?
-Tell Me In The Comments
+Tell Me In The Comments, Plus Sneak Peek For Next Week!

 I would love to know how you're doing on this week's challenge.
 You can share your successes and your setbacks below in the comments and maybe I or another reader can help you, or cheer you on with motivation and support!